Essential self-adjointness of Wick squares in quasi-free Hadamard representations on curved spacetimes: Quasi-free Hadamard states for a scalar quantum field

-is then sequentially continuous from $C_0^{\infty}(M)$ to $\mathcal{D}'_{\Gamma}(M^{\times r})$.
-The normal ordered distributions in Theorem \ref{Thm_Wick} can then be restricted to the diagonal $x_1=\ldots=x_r$ with $r=l+m$ and they give rise to Hilbert-space valued distributions for every $\psi\in\mathcal{D}$.
-The Wick polynomials are just finite sums of such distributions. \end{proof*} All Hadamard two-point distributions of a free scalar field with a fixed mass are known to differ pairwise by a smooth function.
+All Hadamard two-point distributions of a free scalar field with a fixed mass are known to differ pairwise by a smooth function.
 Moreover, their singularity structure is locally determined by the geometry of the spacetime alone.
-These remarks allow a more advanced formulation of the regularisation of the Wick square than what we have given here, which is local, covariant and representation independent (cf.\ \cite{Brunetti+,Hollands+2003}).
-Note that a different normal ordering would not influence the results of Section \ref{Sec_SA} below, because the difference would be a finite multiple of the identity operator.
+These remarks allow a more advanced formulation of the normal ordering procedure and the construction of the Wick powers than what we have given here, which is local, covariant and representation independent (cf.\ \cite{Brunetti+,Hollands+2003}).
+Note that such a different notion of normal ordering would not influence the results of Section \ref{Sec_SA} below, because the difference would be a finite multiple of the identity operator.